kaste/SublimeFileBrowser/README.md

 ### DISCLAIMER:

 The pictures advertise a sidebar like layout.
 Well, likely that has bugs.
+Not terrible bugs but glitches.
+I actually don't even know, I just read the code.

-The main challenge is it to write code that reliable opens and closes such sidebars -- think a specialized Origami --, and then detects them e.g. after restarting Sublime Text.
+The main challenge here is it to write code that reliable opens and closes such sidebars -- think a specialized Origami --, and then detects them e.g. after restarting Sublime Text.
+And .. well, I doubt that this implemented 100% correct.

 Just file the bugs or even better fix'em with pull requests.
 I did not write all of the code.
-I'm just the maintainer and work solely with the Dired Browser in a full view mode to browse the directories, and to create and rename and copy and paste files.
+I'm just the maintainer and use dired only in the full view mode, to browse the directories, and to create and rename and copy and paste files.

 This "main" functionality should just work fine.
 And with the sidebar thing, ... well, maybe the original authors had not the right, generalized, approach